franciscastro/wpics513-text-chatroulette/README.txt

 [2] COMPILING TEXT CHATROULETTE

 a.
+Set the hostname of the Text ChatRoulette server in the HOSTNAME file.
+You may edit the hostname indicated in the file with a text editor.
+Save and close the HOSTNAME file.

+b.
 Once you have all the necessary files listed in [1], open a terminal, navigate to the directory containing the project files and run the following command:

 make

-b.
+c.
 Running the make command will produce two (2) executable files:
 - server
 - client